Kinder BRIDGE 2026-27

 *****OSPI guidelines: Transitional Kindergarten programs work in collaboration with and do not adversely impact enrollment in community-based preschool programs, including Head Start, ECEAP (the Early Childhood Education Assistance Program), tribally-led early learning programs and those operating in licensed child care centers and licensed family homes.

-After completing the 3 page application, eligible students will be scheduled to participate in a screener where we will get to know your child’s developmental strengths and needs through drawing, counting, reading, recognizing numbers, letters, colors, playing and conversation.
-Entry into program is not guaranteed, applicants will be rank ordered for priority placement in the Kinder Bridge program per the screening process indicating the need for intervention services to be kinder ready for Fall 2026.
-Students must be fully toilet trained.
+After completing the multi page application, eligible students will be scheduled to participate in the screening process where we will get to know your child’s developmental strengths and needs through drawing, counting, reading, recognizing numbers, letters, colors, playing and conversation.
+Entry into program is not guaranteed, all applicants are rank ordered for priority placement into the Kinder Bridge program per the screening process indicating the need for intervention services to be kinder ready for Fall 2027.

-You will be notified after all information is gathered if your child has been identified for entry to the Kinder BRIDGE program.
+Parents will be notified after all of the student data has been gathered if your child has been identified for entry into the 2026 Kinder BRIDGE program.

 How do I apply for the Kinder BRIDGE program?

-The 3 page application will be available to download on 3/31/20205 or at your local elementary
+The 3 page application is available 4/15/2026 to download or you may ask for one at your local elementary school office

-EVSD Admin Office, home school office, or email to [email protected]
+EVSD Admin Office, your home school office, or email to [email protected]

-If you are interested in applying for the EV Kinder BRIDGE Program, the application is available at the right of the page to download or paper applications are available at our district office or your local elementary school office.
+If you are interested in applying for the EV Kinder BRIDGE Program, the application will be available at the right of the page to download or paper applications are available at our district office or your local elementary school office.

 Thank you for your support in considering this early learning opportunity for your child